A large bowl of French Onion soup served in a cast iron cooking pot with a ladle to help yourself.

 A fondue typical of the Arbois region

-We’ve recreated this at home a few times, using the recipe from Rick Stein’s latest book, Secret France.
+We’ve recreated fondues at home many times, using the recipe from Rick Stein’s Secret France book.
+This cookbook is full of delicious recipes; we can highly recommend it.

 Our cast iron fondue pot, half-filled with a bubbling cheese fondue, with a pots of chopped celery & cubed french bread